Skip to content

 Countless numbers of turkeys have been sacrificed for a grand feast only to wind up so dry you can’t even swallow the meat.
 Some people have been eating, or attempting to eat, dry turkey all their born days with no idea that turkey can be moist and succulent.
+Use my method for Upside Down, Inside, Outside Turkey and dry turkey will never plague you again.

-One fateful day, over 36 years ago, I was having a conversation with my boss’s mother about Thanksgiving Dinner.
+One fateful day, several decades years ago, I was having a conversation with my boss’s mother about Thanksgiving Dinner.
 During the course of the conversation, I mentioned that I haven’t found a good way to roast a whole turkey that wouldn’t result in dry turkey.
 She told me she cooked her upside down in an oven bag and it’s always moist and juicy.
 She went on to explain the reasoning for cooking it breast down is the juices will flow down to the breast meat and keep it from drying out.
 That made perfect sense to me.
 Use the laws of nature to help the turkey out.
 As the years progressed, I modified the recipe by adding fruits, vegetables and fresh herbs and coating the bird with olive oil.
 The result is a splendid turkey that is so moist it’s unbelievable.
 The fresh fruits, vegetables and herbs not only flavor the bird, flavor the broth that forms as a result of the cooking process.

 I wanted to test the reliability of this method that I had been using for so many years.
 Last Thanksgiving, I veered from my trusted method to test out a different process.
 I brined the bird for 24 hours which was a pain in the hind side.
 My hind side, not the bird’s.
 My turkey was so big, the only container I could find big enough to hold the turkey and brine solution was a cooler.
 I had to keep checking to make sure the solution was staying cold enough which meant adding ice occasionally.
 After the brining process, I made up a compound butter and smeared the butter under the skin and all over the outside of the Mr. Tom Turkey.
 While he was cooking, I basted him frequently.
 The whole dadgum process was time-consuming and not carefree.
-The consensus from my family was, “Can we go back to cooking the bird the way you normally cook it?”
-Now, that was a scientific experiment as far as I’m concerned.
-The conclusion was proof positive that my old method is the best.
-I love science.

 Now, let’s get down to business and stop the bantering.
 Simply stated, this process involves bathing a turkey in olive oil on the outside, generously seasoning inside and outside, adding fruits, veggies and herbs inside the cavity, placing the bird on a nest of fruits, veggies and herbs outside the bird and cooking inside an oven bag upside down.
 That’s it!
 No brining.
 No basting.
 No worries.
 No kidding!
 Who knew that all those spatial concepts you learned in kindergarten would help you cook.
+For added flavor, try this turkey rub .

 If you like to entertain folks by carving the turkey at the table, this isn’t the method for you, either.
 It comes out so tender that the breast literally falls off the bone.
 The legs and thighs separate from the carcass with a gentle tug.
 All you need to do is slice the breast.